davdroman/Popsicle/README.md

 let interpolator = Interpolator()
 ```

-Next, you need to add some `Interpolation` instances to your interpolator.
+Next, you need to add some `Interpolation<T>` instances to your interpolator.
 In the example below, we are going to interpolate the alpha value of a UIView for times between 0 and 150:

 ```swift
 let interpolation = Interpolation(yourView, alpha)